-- ✓ (Ph.D. students only) File the "Admission to Doctoral Candidacy" form before the first day of the semester prior to the semester graduation is expected.
-Thus, a student will need to be admitted to candidacy prior to the first day of Fall semester to be eligible to schedule his or her final defense and graduate in the Spring; prior to the first day of Spring to graduate in Summer; and prior to the first day of Summer for Fall Graduation. - ✓ Enroll for last semester classes (See Catalog for enrollment deadlines). - ✓ Turn in Final Revision of Plan of Study (if needed) and Graduation Clearance form (Graduate College, 202 Whitehurst). - ✓ File Diploma Application online in SIS through the Registrar's Office. - ✓ Turn in DRAFT copy of thesis or dissertation (Graduate College, 202 Whitehurst). - ✓ Turn in "Thesis/Dissertation Oral Defense Results" form immediately after the defense (Graduate College, 202 Whitehurst). - ✓ Complete online submission of thesis or dissertation. - ✓ Complete Coursework.
+- ✓ (Ph.D. students only) File the "Admission to Doctoral Candidacy" form by the appropriate deadline in the semester prior to the semester graduation is expected currently these dates are the Friday of the 12th week of the fall semester for spring graduation, the Friday of the 3rd week of the spring semester for summer graduation, and the 2nd Friday of Summer Session 2 for fall graduation. - ✓ Enroll for last semester classes (See Catalog for enrollment deadlines). - ✓ Turn in Final Revision of Plan of Study (if needed) and Graduation Clearance form (Graduate College, 202 Whitehurst). - ✓ File Diploma Application online in SIS through the Registrar's Office. - ✓ Attend or view video of thesis/dissertation submission workshop. - ✓ Turn in "Thesis/Dissertation Defense Results" form immediately after the defense (Graduate College, 202 Whitehurst). - ✓ Complete online submission of thesis or dissertation. - ✓ Complete Coursework.
 Ask instructors to submit "Change of Final Grade" form for any courses with "I" or "R" that are listed on the Plan of Study.